Spanish cuisine: Meal routines

-A continental-style breakfast (desayuno) may be taken just after waking up, or before entering the workplace.
-Common products taken during breakfast include coffee, milk, chocolate drink, biscuits (most notably Marie biscuits), magdalenas, toasts (featuring ingredients such as oil, tomato and butter, bread toasts are a staple part of the desayuno either consumed at home or in bars) or churros.
+A continental-style breakfast (desayuno) may be eaten just after waking up, or before entering the workplace.
+Common breakfast items include coffee, milk, chocolate drink, biscuits (most notably Marie biscuits), magdalenas, toast (featuring ingredients such as oil, tomato and butter), and churros.

 Due to the large time span between breakfast and lunch, it is not uncommon to halt the working schedule to take a mid-morning snack.

-Lunch (el almuerzo or simply la comida, literally meaning "the food"), the large midday meal in Spain, contains several courses, especially in restaurants.
+Lunch (el almuerzo or la comida, literally meaning "the meal"), the large midday meal in Spain, contains several courses, especially in restaurants.
 In some regions of Spain, the word almuerzo refers to the mid-morning snack, instead of lunch.
-Lunch usually starts between 2:00 pm or 2:30 pm finishing around 3:00 pm to 3:30 pm, and is usually followed by sobremesa, which refers to the table talk that Spanish people undertake.
+Lunch usually starts around 2:00–2:30 p.m. and finishes around 3:00–3:30 p.m., and is usually followed by sobremesa, which refers to the table talk that Spanish people undertake.
 Menus are organized according to these courses and include five or six choices in each course.
-At home, Spanish meals would contain one or two courses and a dessert.
-The content of this meal is usually a soup dish, salad, a meat or a fish dish and a dessert such as fruit, yoghurt or something sweet.
+At home, Spanish meals contain one or two courses and a dessert.
+The content of this meal is usually a soup dish, salad, a meat or a fish dish, and a dessert such as fruit, yoghurt or something sweet.
 Tapas may also be typically served before or during lunch.

-In recent years, the Spanish government took action to shorten the lunch break, in order to end the working day earlier.
+According to a 2017 report, the Spanish government has taken steps to shorten the traditional long lunch break in an effort to end the workday earlier.
 Most businesses shut down for two or three hours for lunch, then resume the working day until dinner time in the evening.

-La cena, meaning both dinner or supper, is taken between 8:30pm and 11pm.
+La cena, meaning both dinner or supper, is taken between 8:30 p.m. and 11:00 p.m.
 It typically consists of one course and dessert.
-Due to the large time span between lunch and dinner, an afternoon snack, la merienda, equivalent to afternoon tea, may take place at about 6pm.
-At merienda, people would typically drink coffee, eat something sweet, a sandwich or a piece of fruit.
+Due to the large time span between lunch and dinner, an afternoon snack, la merienda, equivalent to afternoon tea, may take place at about 6:00 p.m.
+At merienda, people typically drink coffee, eat something sweet, or eat a sandwich or a piece of fruit.

-Some country-wide staple dishes common throughout Spain include croquetas (croquettes), paella (a rice dish incorporating different ingredients as it moves away from the area of origin in the Valencia region), ensaladilla rusa (the local name for the Olivier salad), gazpacho (a vegetable cold soup) and tortilla de patatas (Spanish omelette).
-There is a disagreement in Spanish society when it comes to preferring onion as an ingredient in the Spanish omelette, often accompanied by exclusionary and vehement takes by either side.
+Some country-wide staple dishes common throughout Spain include croquetas (croquettes), paella (a rice dish from the Valencian community), ensaladilla rusa (Olivier salad), gazpacho (a cold vegetable soup), and tortilla de patatas (Spanish omelette).
+There is a disagreement in Spanish society regarding onion as an ingredient in the Spanish omelette, often accompanied by highly opinionated views on either side.

-Appetizers right before lunch or dinner, or during them, are common in the form of tapas (small portions).
-It is common for tapas to be provided as a complimentary appetizer in bars and cafes when ordering a drink.
-Aside from some of the aforementioned specialties, other signature tapas include: mejillones en escabeche (marinated mussels), gildas, albóndigas (meatballs), callos, torreznos or raxo de cerdo.
+Tapas (appetizers), served before lunch or dinner, or during them, are common.
+It is also common for tapas to be provided as a complimentary appetizer in bars and cafes when ordering a drink.
+Other common tapas include mejillones en escabeche (marinated mussels), gildas, albóndigas (meatballs), callos, torreznos, or raxo de cerdo.